 2015: Humours of the Past - Principal's Interdisciplinary Fund, University of Aberdeen

-HI552J Old Norse 2: Language, Runes and Place-Names
+HI552M Old Norse 2: Language, Individuals and Society (co-ordinator)

 I was nominated for an Excellence in Postgraduate Teaching Award in 2015 and 2017.

 I am lead supervisor for the following PhD researchers:

 Pam Corray, 'Children Not Seen and Not Heard in Old Norse Literature'